ovh/docs/pages/cloud/ovhcloud-connect/occ-direct-control-panel/guide.en-gb.md

 #### Configuration L3

-Once you have connected your vRack, click `Add a PoP configuration`{.action} and select the L3 configuration from the dropdown menu.
+Once you have connected your vRack, click `Add a PoP configuration`{.action} and select the L3 configuration from the drop-down menu.

 ![adding PoP L3](images/pop1.png){.thumbnail}